architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 Developers can run a front-end application from the same Architect project to communicate with the back-end or use a client to interface with HTTP functions.

-Of course, the best way to catch bugs is by [testing your Architect project](/docs/en/guides/developer-experience/testing).
+Of course, the best way to catch bugs is by [testing an Architect project](/docs/en/guides/developer-experience/testing).